noFrostoo/simpleApi/README.md

 #### [**Edit**](https://simpleapi-evox.herokuapp.com/docs#/default/edit_message__message_id__put)

 Used to edit a message.
+Editing a massage zeros views count of the message.
 Parameter- path with message id is required.
 Body with new content is required.
 View requires authorization header.

 ```
 url: https://simpleapi-evox.herokuapp.com/{id}